Frequently Asked Questions

 If you have access to premarital counseling through your place of worship and you are reading this, you’ve probably already asked this question.
 There are many reasons people seek therapy outside of their institution of worship.

 Firstly, couples like the separation and the confidential nature of therapy.
 As licensed therapists, we are bound by state law to protect your information, which means that no one has access to it without your consent.
 Ministers and/or religious leaders are not necessarily bound by the same laws.

 Secondly, many ministers and/or religious leaders do not have an extensive counseling background or education.
 To some couples, a clinical counseling background is important and something to consider!

 Bottom line: you have to feel comfortable at ease with the counselor with whom you choose to work – whoever that might be.

 What a common question.
-Megan & Lanta received their Masters of Divinity from McAfee School of Theology.
-They have a special interest in spirituality and interfaith work and often work with individuals and couples hoping to explore their spirituality and/or work through faith issues or religious abuse.
+Megan received her Masters of Divinity from McAfee School of Theology.
+She has a special interest in spirituality and interfaith work and often works with individuals and couples hoping to explore their spirituality and/or work through faith issues or religious abuse.
 Click here to learn more.

-Megan & Lanta feel comfortable and qualified to understand and explore different spiritual backgrounds and consider themselves a calm, non-judgmental presence to all – no matter your religious affiliation, belief system, and/or feelings about spirituality as a whole.
+Megan feels comfortable and qualified to understand and explore different spiritual backgrounds and consider herself to be a calm, non-judgmental presence to all – no matter your religious affiliation, belief system, and/or feelings about spirituality as a whole.

 A couples’ spiritual connection can be an important part of their overall connection and compatibility.
 We encourage couples to embrace differences and similarities and to approach spirituality and religious conversations with curiosity instead of judgment or narrow-mindedness.
 This will make all the difference in the world!